dhis2-metadata/NTD_AGG/docs/ntd_agg-design.md

 ## Background and Purpose

-The **NTD - Neglected Tropical DIseases Overarching Module** provides an overview of the design principles and guidelines used to develop a comprehensive digital data package for routine reporting on neglected tropical diseases (NTDs) within countries' health management information systems (HMIS).
+The **NTD - Neglected Tropical Diseases overarching module** provides an overview of the design principles and guidelines used to develop a comprehensive digital data package for routine reporting on neglected tropical diseases (NTDs) within countries' health management information systems (HMIS).
 This document is intended for use by DHIS2 implementers at the country and regional levels to facilitate the implementation and localization of the module.
 The NTD metadata package can be adapted to align with local needs and national guidelines, ensuring that specific local workflows and regulations are considered in the adoption and adaptation of the programs included in this package.

 The datasets incorporated in this module are based on WHO recommendations and best practices or established reporting frameworks for NTD surveillance and control [WHO, 2023](https://www.who.int/publications/i/item/9789240062863).
 These datasets will often need to be adjusted to fit national reporting systems.
 This adjustment might involve adding important local variables or omitting information that is not captured at the clinical level.

-The NTD Neglected Tropical DIseases Overarching Module supports global and national efforts in monitoring, controlling, and ultimately eliminating NTDs.
+The NTD Neglected Tropical Diseases overarching module supports global and national efforts in monitoring, controlling, and ultimately eliminating NTDs.
 By utilising standardised data collection and reporting frameworks, countries can better track their progress against the targets in the WHO's 2021-2030 road map for NTDs.
 This strategic document aims to reduce the number of people requiring interventions for NTDs by 90% and achieve significant reductions in disease-related morbidity and mortality by 2030​ World Health Organization [WHO, 2021](https://www.who.int/publications/i/item/9789240010352)

 ## System Design Overview